hansieodendaal/logos-blockchain-testing/book/src/project-context-primer.md

 These roles interact tightly, which is why meaningful testing must be performed in multi-node environments that include real networking, timing, and DA interaction.

-The Nomos Testing Framework provides the infrastructure to orchestrate these multi-node scenarios reliably across development, CI, and production-like environments.
+The Logos Testing Framework provides the infrastructure to orchestrate these multi-node scenarios reliably across development, CI, and production-like environments.

-**Learn more about the protocol:** [Nomos Project Documentation](https://nomos-tech.notion.site/project)
+**Learn more about the protocol:** [Logos Project Documentation](https://nomos-tech.notion.site/project)

 ---